mjpalmowski/CAN-BUS-control-R4875G1-with-ESPHome-and-MQTT/README.md

 Connect the following Pins to DC- (Pin1):
 ***Connect Pin1 to Pin11, connect Pin1 to Pin12***

-Connect the folowing pins together (this will allow the full 75A max output currrent to be set, see comment about CAN scaling factor below):
+Connect the folowing pins together (this will allow the full 75A max output currrent to be set):
 ***Connect Pin9 to Pin10***

 - If Pin9 and Pin10 are not connected the R4875G can only be set to a maximum of 50A.